-Rotator Cuff Tear Treatment Singapore?
+Rotator Cuff Tear Treatment Singapore, looking for rotator cuff specialist clinic?
 ONE common cause of pain on our shoulder is injury or rending of the shoulder rotator tendon.
 Shoulder rotator involve four muscles that form a cuff on the circumference of the head portion of bone arm (humerus).

 Supraspinatus muscle is the muscle that attaches to the top of the shoulder, subscapularis muscle (on the front of the shoulder), infraspinatus muscle and minor muscles attached terrace at the back of the shoulder.